dagguh/jira-bottlenecks/README.md

 ### Usage

 1. Set up AWS credentials
-    * Locally according to [default AWS credentials]
+    * Run [cloudtoken] in deamon mode
     * Or let STS work out-of-the-box for [Bamboo]
 2. Create a `jira-license.txt` file and fill it with a Jira license
     * BYO
     * Or reuse the one from [Bamboo]
+3. Set path to your instenv output YAML file (for example resources/jira-bottlenecks.yml) in HardwareRecommendationIT.
+4. Set your unique task name in HardwareRecommendationIT.
-3. Run `recommendHardware` Gradle task
+4. Run `recommendHardware` Gradle task
     * From terminal: `./gradlew recommendHardware`
     * Or in short: `./gradlew recHar`
     * Or if you want to override Jira Software version without code changes: `./gradlew recHar -Dhwr.jsw.version=8.1.0`